 Wow!
 What a soap opera life these two sisters lived.

-So what can we learn from Bernice and Drusilla?
+What can we learn from Drusilla and Bernice ?

 Obviously, these girls were not raised in a godly home.
 Though Jewish, they knew nothing about God’s love, only his wrath.
 Even so, they made choices that went against everything the Jews believed in.
 They lived shameless lives, flaunting their lack of morals.